 Similarly speaking, humans working alongside robots is not the future of the manufacturing industry, it’s the here and now.
 Robotics is poised to influence the industry for many years to come.
 According to Boston Consulting Group research, spending on robotics worldwide will quadruple from approximately $15 billion in 2010 to about $67 billion by 2025.
 The industrial sector will grow at the fastest rate — from $5.8 billion to $24.4 billion.

-By next year, there will be up to 30 billion connected devices with unique IP addresses.
+It was predicted that by this year, there will be up to 30 billion connected devices with unique IP addresses.
 Many of these will be industrial products, so incorporating new technology to your shop floors and manufacturing workflow will be a fundamental piece in the future of U.S. manufacturing.
 And good news for small and medium size shops — as robotics advances, it’s also becomes more affordable.
 They are a competitive advantage, simultaneously helping to battle competition from overseas and the manufacturing skills gap.

 Capitalize On Data To Improve Manufacturing Processes

-Robotics, conveyors, and machinery can see better and think better than ever before.
+Robotics, conveyors, and machinery can see and think better than ever before.
 A truly connected production line has data points throughout the warehouse and together they create an extraordinary volume of information.

 To thrive in this new data-rich era, manufacturers need to improve data mining from the plant floor.
 Paired with smart software systems, these new technologies are making it easier to find efficiencies, assign labor, and balance different elements of the complex systems — based on real-time information rather than assumptions or prior experience.
-It's an amazing time saver so you can focus on other things in your manufacturing business!
+It's an amazing time saver so you can focus on other things in your manufacturing business.
 Ensure you have systems need in place to harness this information, analyze it, and translate it into actionable changes.

-The U.S. manufacturing industry is facing unprecedented challenges, but there is a bright future ahead.
-One thing is for certain: Manufacturers can no longer afford to think about their systems, processes, and labor force in the same way.
+The U.S. manufacturing industry has a bright future ahead.
+But manufacturers can no longer afford to think about their systems, processes, and labor force in the same way they did years ago.
 It’s time to innovate and figure out new (better!) ways of getting the job done.
 Whether it’s optimizing the production line, improving employee satisfaction, or incorporating new technology, it’s an opportunity to build the future of not only an organization, but the industry as a whole.
 Through ingenuity, agility, and technology, the U.S. manufacturing industry will be able to overcome its challenges and usher in a new era for manufacturing.

 Did you find this useful?